MapCollaboration/NangaParbat/doc/ConvTablesPrefactors.md

 # Convolution tables and their prefactors

-This note reports how the convolution tables currently (15th august 2019) used in NangaParbat are produced and gathers some information about them.
+This note reports how the convolution tables currently (september 2019) used in NangaParbat are produced and gathers some information about them.

 In ``NangaParbat/tables`` there are six folders, one for each "*level*" of perturbative precision that we can reach.
 Here there is a summary: